jorzel/postgres-full-text-search/README.md

  Planning Time: 0.274 ms
  Execution Time: 2.730 ms
  ```
  GIN seems to be a little bit faster.
-I don't think I could explain it better than the [!docs](https://www.postgresql.org/docs/13/textsearch-indexes.html) already does:
+I don't think I could explain it better than the [docs](https://www.postgresql.org/docs/13/textsearch-indexes.html) already does:
-> *In choosing which index type to use, GiST or GIN, consider these performance differences:
+> In choosing which index type to use, GiST or GIN, consider these performance differences:
 > - GIN index lookups are about three times faster than GiST
 > - GIN indexes take about three times longer to build than GiST
 > - GIN indexes are moderately slower to update than GiST indexes, but about 10 times slower if fast-update support was disabled (see Section 58.4.1 for details)